MehmetBener/CAD-designs/README.md

 # CAD-Designs

 This repository contains my personal Fusion 360 design portfolio.
-Each folder in the [Projects](./Projects) folder represents a standalone project made uniquely by me, while each folder in the [Learn Fusion in 30 Days](./Learn_Fusion_in_30_Days) folder represents designs I made while following the "Learn Fusion in 30 Days" course by the Product Design Online youtube channel.
+Each folder in the [Projects](./Projects) folder represents a standalone project made uniquely by me, while each folder in the [Learning Fusion](./Learning_Fusion) folder represents designs I made while following tutorials in my Fusion 360 learning journey.

 ## 📁 Projects